DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 Please refer to the [separate document](README-External_Vault.md) if you don't have such a secrets store already available.

-Most following commands require you are connected already to your secrets store:
+Most of the following commands require that you are already connected to your secrets store:

 ```bash
 export VAULT_ADDR=http://<serverfqdn>:8200